idohatam/blastinR/README.md

 `summerize_bl` allows to marge data frames with matadata such asGene Ontology (GO) with the blast results and summarize is in a neat samky plot.

-Let's create a faux metadata table with "gene ontology" information.
+Let's create a faux metadata table with "GO" information.
 ```r
 go_df2 <-  data.frame(
   ID = c(11, 22, 33, 44, 55, 66, 77, 88, 99, 14, 24, 34),